Connecting clustering and the cosmic web:Observational constraints on secondary halo bias

-As can be also inferred from analytical models of the evolution of structure, halo bias is known to depend on the local and, naturally, large-scale environment.
+As can be also inferred from analytical models of the evolution of structure, halo bias is known to depend on the local and, naturally, large-scale distribution of matter.
 At fixed halo mass, the dependencies on the local density across multiple scales, on the geometry of the tidal field and its anisotropic (traceless) component, and on the specific location of haloes within the cosmic web have been extensively characterised in simulations (e.g., \citealt{Borzyszkowski2017, Musso2018, Paranjape2018, Ramakrishnan2019, MonteroRodriguez2024, Balaguera2024}).
+Recognizing that linear bias, overdensity, and cosmic-web geometry all reflect the same underlying density field, in this work we distinguish between local overdensity and cosmic-web architecture to isolate their specific impacts on secondary halo bias.
 In \cite{MonteroRodriguez2024}, in particular, we used the IllustrisTNG hydrodynamical simulation to measure secondary bias based on the distance of central galaxies (i.e., distinct haloes) to the critical points of the density field, identified through a cosmic web reconstruction with the Discrete Persistent Structures Extractor \citep[DisPerSE;][]{Sousbie2011a,Sousbie2011b}.
 The resulting dependencies at fixed halo mass are shown to be very significant, largely exceeding the signal measured for \emph{halo assembly bias}, the secondary dependence of halo bias on the assembly history of haloes at fixed mass.